-Bartol stressed that the Alliance is an organization of 29 nations and expressed hope that a 30th member will be added to the organization soon.
+Bartol stressed that the Alliance is an organisation of 29 nations and expressed hope that a 30th member will be added to the organisation soon.

 The panel was opened with addresses by the national NATO coordinator, Stevo Pendarovski, the president of the world’s Atlantic Treaty Association, Fabricio Luccioli, and the local ATA president and advisor to the Prime Minister, Ismet Ramadani.